CoopTRUE/ANON-IMAGE/README.md

 # Loaf
-Flask based meme hosting for your entire network!
+Temporary file hosting for your entire network!